sdennett55/cards-of-personality-backend/README.md

 8. (Optional) Specify a deck to load via the `deck` url param, e.g. [https://yourSiteName.netlify.app?deck=safe-for-work] will only load cards from the _safe-for-work_ deck.

-# Cards of Personality (backend)
-A mobile web game inspired by the popular Cards Against Humanity card game.

 ### `yarn start:dev`

 Runs the server in development mode.<br />